NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 > >
 > > 1.
 For the column `location` do `Facet` > `Text facet`.
 A box will appear in the left panel showing
 > > that there are 7 unique entries in this column.
 > > 2.
 The format is text, which is the default, otherwise `Text facet` would not have displayed any entries.
-If you want to check the format, click `edit` in a cell, the data type will show the current format.
+If you want to check the format, click `edit` in a cell, and the data type will show the current format.
 > > 3.
 For the column `date` do `Facet` > `Text facet`.
 A box will appear in the left panel showing that there are 17 unique entries in
 > > this column.
 > > 4.
 By default, the column `date` is formatted as Text.
 You can change the format by doing `Edit cells` > `Common transforms` >
 > > `To date`.
 Notice that the values in the columns possible to transform to a correct date format turn green, and also add a timestamp after each date.
 Doing `Facet` > `Timeline facet` creates a box in the left panel that shows a histogram of the number of entries for each date.
-If we do not want the timestamp in the date format, we can edit it out, but more on that later.
+If we do not want the timestamp in the date format, we can remove it, but more on that later.
 > > 5.
 Most of the samples (43) were registered for the date `2020-03-31`.
 The  four dates that couldn't be transformed (`7 April`, `31 March`, `32 March` and `33 March`) are noted as Non-Time in the timeline histogram.
 > {: .solution}
 {: .challenge}